jpalbert/webcam-settings-dialog-windows/README.md

 This is a small script I made to launch the webcam settings dialog directly from Windows (the same dialog as StreamLabs).
 In my case, the Logitech G HUB application doesn't have all the same settings as this dialog window, that's why it is useful.
 If you want to adjust more precisely your webcam when you use it for Zoom, Facebook or anything else, this is the script you need.

 This is nowhere near perfect, I made this in 15 minutes.
 If you can make it better, please do!
-The files are heavy because of the ffmpeg executable needed to list the devices.
+The files are heavy because of the ffmpeg executable needed for this to work.

 # How to use